Deana Uppal: Personal life

 Uppal was born in Middlesbrough.
 Her father died from cancer when she was a child, and she moved to the Midlands when she was 12.
-Deana currently lives between London and India.
+Uppal currently lives between London and India.

 Big Brother 13

 Uppal participated in Big Brother 13 in 2012.

 On Day 1, Uppal entered the house along with fifteen other housemates.
 She was randomly selected by Big Brother to be the first housemate to enter the house, and had to nominate three of the other housemates in front of her in exchange for immunity from the public eviction.
 On Day 70, Uppal left the house in 3rd place.
 She received the most nominations of the entire series and survived the highest number of evictions.